 While highly focused and selective innovative capital controls governing specific inflows or outflows of capital in an economy may seem like an attractive policy tool, implementation would require the involvement of institutions, like banks, that would open such controls to burdensome monitoring or ineffectiveness or abuse.
 If APEC emerging market economy policymakers believe that capital controls are desirable in the face of the current economic situation, the above discussion and recent experience would suggest that the policy should be contingent on a previously announced "trigger mechanism," a given change in a market indicator widely observed and beyond manipulation, and that the control be implemented across the board.
-Since interfering with the payments system in line with the previous discussion is costly, would likely influence relative asset valuations across economies and in implementation would be impractical, capital control methods used in the past are probably the most realistic intervention tools.
+Since interfering with the payments system in line with the previous discussion is costly and is likely impractical, capital control methods used in the past are probably the most realistic intervention tools.